 People with physical limitations and sensory impairments can now do more things on the internet on their own, without the need for others’ support.
 While these groups of people still have a long way to go in terms of computer and internet use, software applications are constantly being developed to provide practical solutions that function.
 Technology advancements have made it easier for impaired persons to use the internet and computers.

 People with disabilities and impairments must be able to access content on a website in a manner most convenient to them in order for it to be accessible.
+In this context, a website must be designed in a manner that complies with the latest web accessibility standards 508 and all other ADA & WCAG guidelines, as laid down by the US federal government.
+Here, a specialist like “Accessibility Spark” can help a site become fully compliant with the web accessibility laws, within minutes.

-Accessibility For people who have difficulty reading or who use a screen reader to digest and synthesise data, overlays are designed to make a site easier to navigate.
+Accessibility For people who have difficulty reading or who use a screen reader to digest and synthesize data, overlays are designed to make a site easier to navigate.
 In order to create a website that welcomes everyone, regardless of physical or sensory limitations, it is essential to include an accessibility overlay.

 Nowadays, it is a must to have a computer keyboard that is accessible to those with physical limitations.
 There are a variety of adapted keyboards that can help people with a variety of access needs.
 People with limited dexterity or motor disability can benefit from customised keyboards.
 Instead of the more common decreased spaces between keys, some keyboards include raised ones.
 Users can lay their hands on the keyword before searching for the relevant keys.